PROGrand/extract_loudest_section/README.md

 This is a port of original [project](https://github.com/petewarden/extract_loudest_section) with crossplatform support, especially for Windows (MinGW).

 - [x] Removed <del>glob</del>, added **input-dir** as first argument
-- [ ] Volume normalization of trimmed fragment
+- [x] Volume normalization (to full PCM16 SLE range) of trimmed fragment

 This is a simple tool to take .wav audio files, identify the loudest segment of a given length, and then write out that segment as a new .wav file.
 I'm using this to do simple alignment on some